Petra Collyer DVM PhD CVA VSMT CCRV

 Dr. Collyer is a German-American veterinarian with extensive experience in companion animal medicine.
 She attended the Free University of Berlin, Germany, and the University of Glasgow, Scotland, and earned her DVM in 1999 with externships in New Zealand and Scotland.
 After graduation Dr. Collyer started practicing veterinary medicine in a mixed animal practice in Scotland, and a few years later accepted a position at the University of Berne, Switzerland, to pursue her PhD in equine medicine.
 After completing her dissertation and working in Alsace, France and Switzerland with large and small animals, Dr. Collyer moved to the US in 2004.
 Since then, she has been working at an equine referral center, at universities, and at small animal practices in and around Pittsburgh.
 Dr Collyer acquired Keystone Veterinary Services in January 2023.

-Dr. Collyer and her family share their life with Maestro (American Foxhound), Bowie (Paws across Pittsburgh alumna), Friesian Sport Horses and a former race horse on their farm in Shelocta.
+Dr. Collyer and her family share their life with Maestro (American Foxhound), Bowie (Paws across Pittsburgh alumna), Friesian Sport Horses and Thoroughbreds on their farm in Shelocta.

 Associate Veterinarian